Vuader/nfw/docs/user/quickstart.rst

 The following structure will be created:

-**./settings.yaml** - Default Configuration file
+**./settings.cfg** - Default Configuration file

-**./myproject/** - Your Application - You can rename this or create multiples in the projects (just remember to update your settings.yaml modules)
+**./myproject/** - Your Application - You can rename this or create multiples in the projects (just remember to update your settings.cfg modules)

 **./myproject/__init__.py** - Loads your views and models.